 In this age of email and the internet, we tend to find our inbox can get clogged with a lot of email from various different sources.
-A great way of sorting through this content is using the built-in rules available within Microsoft Outlook to automatically sort your incoming mail messages into folders.
+A great way of sorting through this content is using the built-in rules available within Microsoft Outlook to automatically sort your incoming mail messages into specified folders.

 This particular function works really well if you receive regular emails from mailing lists, retail shops, and even your favourite website (like me!) and it allows you to store email from a particular sender in one location where you can read at your own leisure.
-This is also a great way of keeping a well organised inbox.
+This is also a great way of keeping a well-organised inbox.

-Microsoft Outlook has some great features for managing your inbox so let’s take a look at one of those features.
 In this example I want to setup Outlook so that it automatically moves any emails from iTunes to a specific folder in my Outlook profile.

 To create a rule, follow these steps:

 - Firstly you need to locate an email within your Inbox which you would like to automatically move.
 Open the email and copy the senders email address located in the From field

 TIP: Right mouse click on the address and select Copy